rathorejaimalbanna/BookWise/README.md

 Redux Toolkit
 CSS Modules

-Installation
+# Installation
-Clone the repository
+Clone the repository.

-Navigate to the project directory
+Navigate to the project directory.

-Install dependencies
+Install dependencies.

 Start the development server

 # Usage